Today in Tribe History: October 13, 2007

-Boston struck back and took the lead again on back-to-back home runs from Ramirez and Lowell off of reliever Rafael Perez, scoring three to make it 6-5, but Franklin Gutierrez scored Peralta in the sixth off of reliever Manny Delcarmen to knock the game at six.
+Boston struck back and took the lead again on back-to-back home runs from Ramirez and Lowell off of reliever Rafael Perez, scoring three to make it 6-5 in the fifth, but Franklin Gutierrez scored Peralta in the sixth off of reliever Manny Delcarmen to knot the game up at six.

 The game remained scoreless for four innings until the Tribe bats came alive in extras.
 Trot Nixon started the scoring against his former club, delivering a one-out single to score Sizemore.
 A wild pitch scored Asdrubal Cabrera before back-to-back RBI hits from Garko and Peralta made it 10-6.
 Gutierrez capped off the onslaught with a three-run home run off of Jon Lester.